Christmas Number One 2023: Bookies favourites & latest betting odds

 LadBaby pulled out of the race earlier in 2023.
 They had previously claimed five Christmas Number One in a row, but announced in November that they were pulling out of the race in 2023 - instead encouraging other charity singles to have a crack at the crown.

-The UK's pre-Christmas chart will be topped by a new artist for the first time since 2018, when LadBaby claimed their first No.1 with a cover of We Built This City.
+The UK's pre-Christmas chart will be topped by a different artist for the first time since 2018, when LadBaby claimed their first No.1 with a cover of We Built This City.
 The social media duo's parody tracks, which insert the words sausage roll into popular songs, have raised money for charities such as The Trussell Trust over the last five years.

 MoneySavingExpert Martin Lewis teamed up with LadBaby for the 2022 effort - Food Aid, a play of Band Aid's Do They Know It's Christmas - following Ed Sheeran and Elton John's lead from the year prior.
 The Christmas Number One for 2023 will not be announced until Friday, December 22, just day's before the big day.